 * Please note that some of the titles in these collections are of a mature nature.

 Chosen Grant applicants must agree to take responsibility for organizing a recognition ceremony of their grant in their library.

 ALA’s Graphic Novels & Comics Round Table

 Grants will be awarded annually.
 Grant funds and travel stipend will be issued by check to the winning institution within 45 days of notification.
 The graphic novel collection vouchers will be presented during ALA Annual Conference at the Will Eisner Graphic Novel Grants Reception.

-- All applicants must be current members of ALA at the time the application is submitted (personal or organizational).
+- All applicants must be current members of ALA in good standing at the time of application (personal or organizational).